 Crop insurance protects your farm against losses that occur during the crop year.
 Losses must be due to unavoidable issues beyond your control, like an extreme weather event.
 Insurance companies have also introduced protection that combines both yield and price coverage.
 These safeguard a crop’s loss in value due to a change in market price during the coverage period.

 If a loss should occur, insurance payments are disbursed immediately following the loss.
 This could be before harvesttime (in the case of prevented crop planting or replanting payments) or after the harvest (in the case of a shortfall in crop yield).

 From an economic standpoint, you and your farm play an important role in the U.S. and global economies.
 In fact, according to the American Farm Bureau Federation, one U.S. farm feeds 166 people around the world annually.

 Lastly, you will likely need workers’ compensation insurance if you have employees.
 Workers’ comp pays for lost wages, medical expenses and the cost of rehabilitation if an employee gets hurt on the job.

 Remember, farm insurance is a broad term.
 It might include many essential coverages, but not all of them.
 You may need to build it out with additional policies, depending on your operations.
-An insurance professional who specializes in farming can help you get the full protection you need.
+A Bravera Wealth Insurance Advisor who specializes in farming can help you get the full protection you need.